vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

             // Pop an item from stack and add it to list at the 0th index TreeNode current = stack.pop();

-            // Push left and right children of removed item to stack if (current.left != null)
+            // Push left and right children of current popped item to stack if (current.left != null)
                 stack.push(current.left);   // A
             if (current.right != null)
                 stack.push(current.right);  // B

-            // Add the node/element to the 0th index of the array list. which will shift any existing elements to its right postOrderList.add(0, current.val); // +
+            // *** Add the popped element to the 0th index of the resultant list.
+Adding to the 0th index/position will first shift any existing elements to its right postOrderList.add(0, current.val); // + ***
         }
         return postOrderList;
     }